It’s sad when you look around.

 When shall I come and appear before God?

 My tears have been my food day and night,

 “Where is your God?”

-There’s a good news answer for David’s questions.
-Living on this of the New Covenant of Grace means we know.
+There’s a good news answer to David’s questions.
+Living on this side of the New Covenant of Grace means we know.
 Everyone who’s in Christ has an all-access pass to God.

 Think about the greatness of this grace.
-If you’re a born again child of God you have 24/7 access to the very presence of God.
-The same God who is our blessed Creator and sustainer of all says you may come boldly into His Presence!
+If you’re a born-again child of God, you have 24/7 access to the very presence of God.
+The same God, our blessed Creator and sustainer of all says you may come boldly into His Presence!

 Just how can a Christian access God’s presence so easily?
-Well, God has given you three simple means of access.
+Well, God has given you 3 proven means of access.

 Do you believe everything you see on tv?
 Do you believe everything you read on your social media newsfeed?
 Okay, then, do you believe your Bible is God’s Word?
 If so, then it’s time to take your relationship with God seriously by spending more time reading, listening, and studying God’s Word.